-- 1. Provide students the opportunity and the guidance to learn the fundamental principles of chemistry. - 2.
+- 1. Provide students the opportunity and the guidance to learn the fundamental principles of biology and chemistry and how they integrate with each other. - 2.
 Engage students in practicing the process of science planning, executing, and evaluating. - 3.
 Train students to communicate scientific work in a clear, coherent manner in both written and oral form. - 4.
 Help students to understand the importance of diversity in the practice of science through collaborative learning where different perspectives are valued and evaluated. - 5.
-Challenge students to think critically and quantitatively in evaluating data and to apply that skill to issues arising in the world around them, including ethical conflicts surrounding particular scientific theories, technologies, or applications. - 1.
+Challenge students to think critically and quantitatively in evaluating data and to apply that skill to issues arising in the world around them, including ethical conflicts surrounding particular scientific theories, technologies, or applications.

 Alignment with the Wells College Academic Program Goals:

-Alignment of Chemistry goals with the Wells Academic Program Goals

-Wells APG Chemistry Goal
+Wells APG BMB Goal

 1 2 3 4 5

-1 $\checkmark$
+1 \checkmark

-2 $\checkmark$ $\checkmark$
+2 ✓ \checkmark

-3 $\checkmark$
+3 ✓

-4 $\checkmark$
+4 \checkmark

 5

-6 $\checkmark$
+6 \checkmark

-7 $\checkmark$
+7 \checkmark

-8 ✓ $\checkmark$ $\checkmark$ $\checkmark$
+8 ✓ \checkmark \checkmark \checkmark